TIBHannover/ts-sandbox-backend/statistics/README.md

 ### System requirements
 ***
-* Java Runtime Environment 17
+* Java Runtime Environment 8
 * Maven
 * Docker

 ### application versions and ports

-* mongo version 3.6.23
+* mongo version 3.4.24
 * mongo running on port 27017
-* statistics-module is running on port 9191
+* application is running on port 9191
-* history-module is running on port 9292
-* spring boot version 3.1.2
+* spring boot version 2.4.0

 ### How to run
 ***